-Table 1.
-An example of ink requirement, set-off and print through and the coefficient of variation for repeated measurements.
+Table 1 .
+An example of print density and print gloss and the coefficient of variation for repeated measurements.
 Tollenaar-Ernst equation was used for print density curve fitting and second order equation curve fitting for set-off density.
-The paper used was newsprint.
+The paper used was coated fine paper.